adoliner1/grid_game/rules.md

 # Shapes And Tiles

+## Overview

+The game is made up of 9 tiles and 3 powerups.
+These tiles and powerups have slots where shapes are placed.
+Player's compete to control tiles to gain more resources and points.

 ## Objective
 Have the most points at the end of the game.
 The game ends when all tiles have a ruler at the end of a round or at the end of the 6th round.